dannyli0109/leetcode_april_challenge/day3.md

 }
 ```

-- if accumulate value is less then zero, then, just drop it, otherwise, keep adding

-dp will work as well:
+- dp will work as well:

 ```cs
 public class Solution {